peterdalle/effectsizes/README.md

 A total of 474 effect sizes from meta-analyses from social psychology during one hundred years extracted into a tab-separated CSV file.

+Thanks to @richarddmorey we now have year as well.

 ## Headers

+- `originalorder` is the order of the effect size as in Richard et al. (2003).
 - `Category` is one of 18 categories the effect sizes are grouped into, as in Richard et al. (2003).
 - `Description` is a short description of the effect size in question.
 - `k` is the number of studies.
 - `r` is the mean effect size (Pearson's r).
 - `SD` is the standard deviation of the mean effect size.
-This is the only field with missing numbers.
-They are denoted by `NA`.
+This is the only field with missing values, denoted by `NA`.
 - `documentnumber` refers to the document number of the specific meta-analysis.
 See appendix in Richard et al. (2003).
+- `reference` is the reference to the specific meta-analysis.
+- `year` is when the meta-analysis was published (extracted from reference).

 ## Categories